Conspiracy (1939 film): Production

 In March 1939, RKO purchased the story, Salute to Hate by Faith Thomas.
 It was originally meant to star Anne Wilson and John McCarthy.
 In April, RKO made the decision to change the name of the film from Salute to Hate to Conspiracy.
 In June it was announced that Allan Lane and Linda Hayes would be headlining the picture, with Lew Landers handling the directing reins, and Cliff Reid the producing chores.
 It was Hayes first starring role; she had been discovered when she won the 1938 Gateway to Hollywood contest, a nationwide talent search sponsored by producer Jesse Lasky.
 The film was in production by the end of June, 1939, and had wrapped filming by July 14.
 It was announced that Robert Barrat, Charley Foy, J. Farrell MacDonald, Lionel Royce, Lester Matthews, and Solly Ward were also in the cast. with a general opening nationwide on September 1.
 The film premiered at the Rialto Theater in New York City on August 23, 1939, with a general opening nationwide on September 1.
+The signs in the film are in Esperanto, and a few lines of dialogue also are in Esperanto.

-Prior to its opening, the Motion Picture Herald would be a socially significant film, casting light on the practices of the secret police organizations in countries controlled by dictators.
+Prior to its opening, the Motion Picture Herald wrote that it would be a socially significant film, casting light on the practices of the secret police organizations in countries controlled by dictators.
 In August, Conspiracy was given a class A-1 rating by the National Legion of Decency, labeling it unobjectionable for general audiences.